 Risk management is a complex set of activities businesses can perform in order to avoid or ameliorate the effects of risks.

-The purpose of risk management is to know what can go wrong, why it can go wrong, what the impact would be if it did, and how to fix it.
+The purpose of risk management in software developmen is to know what can go wrong, why it can go wrong, what the impact would be if it did, and how to fix it.
 Forewarned is forearmed.

 The advantage of proper risk management is that it helps a business to suffer less even when a risk materializes.